 Established in 2009, the Transitions Alumni Award recognizes COTC alumni faculty and staff who have made the transition from student to partner in career development, making a difference in the lives of current or future students.
-It is presented at the annual COTC Alumni Council Holiday Reception held in December.
+It is presented at the annual COTC Alumni Holiday Reception held in December.

 2017: Cathie Clippinger

 The 2017 Transitions Alumni Award was presented to COTC Resource Planning Analyst Cathie Clippinger by COTC President Bonnie L. Coe, Ph.D., and COTC Alumni Council President Kevin Carter at the annual alumni holiday reception on December 5, 2017.

 Clippinger graduated from COTC in 1978 with an associate degree in secretarial science.
 That same year she began working for the college and has served in multiple roles in the Office of Academic Affairs and the Office of Institutional Research ever since.